noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

      i & t_z\\0 & 0 & 0 & 1\end{pmatrix}
      \cdot \begin{pmatrix}x_0\\y_0\\z_0\\1\end{pmatrix}. $$

-Because they can succinctly sotre all of these transformations in a single matrix, affine transformation matrices are used in neuroscience volume files to tell the user how to align the data contained within them to some standard reference.
+Because they can succinctly store all of these transformations in a single matrix, affine transformation matrices are used in neuroscience volume files to tell the user how to align the data contained within them to some standard reference.